Seelengrab/Supposition.jl/docs/src/faq.md

 | Generation from Collections        | `IntegratedRange(x)`/`PropCheck.isample`                              | `Data.SampledFrom(x)`                                                                                                          |
 | Generation of shrinkable constants | `IntegratedVal(x)`                                                    | Unsupported until custom shrinking functions are added, see [#25](https://github.com/Seelengrab/Supposition.jl/discussions/25) |
 | Type-based generation              | `PropCheck.itype`                                                     | Unsupported for now, see [#21](https://github.com/Seelengrab/Supposition.jl/discussions/21) for more information (it's coming though!
 And smarter than PropCheck.jl too ;) ). |

+## Can I use Supposition.jl to test an MIT/proprietary/other licensed project?

+Yes!

+Supposition.jl is licensed under the [EUPLv1.2](https://joinup.ec.europa.eu/collection/eupl), which means that modifications to Supposition.jl also need to be licensed under the EUPLv1.2 (and various other obligations).
+However, simply _using_ Supposition.jl in a testsuite of any project has no influence on the license of that project (or even the testsuite), because the EUPLv1.2 [is not a "viral" copyleft license](https://joinup.ec.europa.eu/collection/eupl/news/eupl-and-proprietary-commer).
+There is no risk of having to license your MIT/proprietary/other licensed project under the EUPLv1.2, because under European law (which the EUPLv1.2 defaults to, even if you're outside of the EU as either licensor or licensee) linking computer programs for the purposes of interoperability is [exempt from copyright](https://joinup.ec.europa.eu/collection/eupl/news/why-viral-licensing-ghost), which is the cause of "virality" in other licenses.

+For more information about using Supposition.jl in a commercial setting, see [EUPL and Proprietary / Commercial use](https://joinup.ec.europa.eu/collection/eupl/news/eupl-and-proprietary-commer), written by [Patrice-Emmanuel Schmitz](https://joinup.ec.europa.eu/user/9079), who has written [extensive analysis](https://www.jolts.world/index.php/jolts/article/view/91/164) of the EUPL under EU law.
+For more information about copyright in the EU in general, see [Directive 2009/24/EC](https://eur-lex.europa.eu/legal-content/en/TXT/?uri=CELEX:32009L0024).